rlc-community-providers/microfocus-rlc-plugin/README.md

 * Browse to **http://localhost:8090/jenkins** to test the plugin.

-* Create a new Site Profile from the Jenkins Global Configuration page to connect to Micro Focus RLC, and that will be referred to in the steps - "localhost - admin" in the above example.
+* Create a new profile as above.

 Note: you will have to install the [Jenkins Pipeline](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) plugins to be able to create pipelines.